SmartPack/SmartPack.github.io/pages/faq.md

 <br><strong>Q6</strong>: Which are the best CPUfreq gov/CPU hotplug/IOScheduler/TCP congestion algorithm for battery life/performance etc?<br>
 <br><strong>Ans</strong>: Again you need to find out those things yourself.
 To get more idea, I suggest you read this awesome <a href="https://forum.xda-developers.com/general/general/ref-to-date-guide-cpu-governors-o-t3048957/post59289777#post59289777">guide</a> by <a href="https://forum.xda-developers.com/member.php?u=5811506">Saber</a><br>

-<br><strong>Q7</strong>: Could you add feature x and y to your kernel?<br>
+<br><strong>Q7</strong>: Could you add feature(s) x or/and y to your App/Kernel?<br>
 <br><strong>Ans</strong>: Not sure.
-It depends on the feature and the capability of the device.
-Anyway, I’m happy to check and add, if possible, any useful features (unless it is too experimental or dangerous) to my kernel.
+It depends on the feature and the capability of the device(s).
+Anyway, I’m happy to check and add, if possible, any useful features (unless it is too experimental or dangerous) to my App/Kernel.
 Please give your suggestions in the official xda thread.<br>

 <br><strong>Q8</strong>: When will you release a new version of your work?<br>
-<br><strong>Ans</strong>: New updates will arrive whenever I have something new to present in front of you (such as I managed to add new useful features or fix some existing issues or along with each LOS release with some changes in the kernel source code).<br>
+<br><strong>Ans</strong>: New updates will arrive whenever I have something new to present in front of you (such as I managed to add new useful features or fix some existing issues).<br>

 <br><strong>Q9</strong>: I found a bug, what do I do?<br>
 <br><strong>Ans</strong>: Please provide as much information as possible (such as what feature, what didn't work, screenshots or logcat if possible) and post in this thread.</p>